Spend a Day as a Knight

 Spending the day as a Knight is a great way to explore St. Mary's Ryken.
 Prospective students have the opportunity to visit classes and have lunch with a current SMR student.

 Please note that Knight for a Day visits are postponed while schools are closed.
-If you've already scheduled your student's visit, we'll be in touch once schools reopen.
-If you are interested in scheduling a future visit, please check this page once schools are open again.
+If you are interested in scheduling a future visit, please check in with the admissions office once schools are open again.
 Thank you for your patience, and God bless.

 Guidelines to Spend the Day as a Knight